-Transfers from one CCSD elementary school to another will be through Focus.
+Transfers from one CCSD elementary school to another will be through Focus the Student Information System.

 Assigning Report Card Grades

 Receiving schools shall assign progress report grades when the student has been enrolled in the school fifteen (15) or more days.
 The primary responsibility for assigning grades rests with the teacher subject to approval by the principal.